'Nearly all men can stand adversity, but if you want to test a man's character, give him power' - Abraham Lincoln

 But here is the haunting scripture:

-1 James, a slave of God and of [the] Lord Jesus Christ, to the twelve tribes that are scattered about: Greetings!
+1 James, a slave of God and of [the] Lord Jesus Christ, to the twelve tribes that are scattered about [by the diaspora or the 12 water baptised tribes of the apostles scattered by persecution of the Christians?]: Greetings!
 (James 1).

 18 But on the following [day] Paul went in with us to James; and all the older men were present (Acts 21).